nniiicc/API_Documentation_JCDL/FirstDraft.md

 For instance, omplete and timely technical documentation has been show to be the most important factor in establishing trust between developers and users of open-source software (Dagenais & Robillar, 2010).

-Technical documentation is generally :

-1. Utilitarian

-2. Economic
+The design of technical documentation is generally described in terms of an economic benefit - it makes work more efficient - saving time, money, and effort.

-There is a long history of studying technical documentation in terms of its understandability, and its effectiveness for end users.
+There is a long history of studying technical documentation in terms of its understandability, effectiveness, and ultimately it's financial impact on organizations.
 As early as the 1970s economic studies of technical documentation were being conducted - finding that improved technical documentation could save the government $1.7 million (Shriver and Hart, 1975).

+#### What is documentiaton

- A distinction can be made between the _types_ of documentation we've described thus far:
+ A distinction can be made between the _types_ of technical documentation we've described thus far:

 - *developer documentaiton* [write defintion of typical tech. documentaiton here here]